eProsima-Private/AML-Tools/docs/rst/amlip/specification/user_manual.rst

 Agent Tool
 ----------

-This tool launches an `Agent Node <https://aml-ip.readthedocs.io/en/latest/rst/user_manual/nodes/agent.html>`__, which is the node in charge of communicating a local node or AML-IP cluster with the rest of the network in :term:`WAN`\s.
+This tool launches an `Agent Node <https://aml-ip.readthedocs.io/en/latest/rst/user_manual/nodes/agent.html>`__, which is the node in charge of communicating a local node or |amlip| cluster with the rest of the network in :term:`WAN`\s.
-It centralizes the :term:`WAN` discovery and communication, i.e. it is the bridge for all the nodes in their :term:`LAN`\s with the rest of the AML-IP components.
+It centralizes the :term:`WAN` discovery and communication, i.e. it is the bridge for all the nodes in their :term:`LAN`\s with the rest of the |amlip| components.

 For more information, check the `AML-IP Agent tool section <https://aml-ip.readthedocs.io/en/latest/rst/user_manual/tools/agent.html>`__.